rhel-labs/learn-katacoda/imagebuilder-cli/step2.md

 version = "*"
 </pre>

-In the above output, you can see that the `nodejs` and `nginx` module definitions are now included in the node-app-server blueprint definition.
+In the above output, you can see that the `nodejs` and `nginx` packages are now included in the node-app-server blueprint definition.